ChicoState/ux-personal-portfolio-PecoraroAnthony/j01/README.md

 ## Anthony Pecoraro - March 17th, 2024

 Throughout my life, I've seen and used many flavors of parking meters.
-More often than not, these meters would be physically beaten up, difficult to read, and notoriously difficult to pay for - often requiring change in exchange for parking time (which varies greatly depending on where you are in California).
+More often than not, these meters would be physically beaten up, difficult to read, and notoriously difficult to pay for - often requiring ONLY change in exchange for parking time (which varies greatly depending on where you are in California).
 Here's a look at what a couple standard parking meters look like in the city of Chico:

 ![Coin Meter](https://chico.ca.us/documents/I-Want-To/Pay/Parking-Violations/mike-norris-_ly2sabjnw8-unsplash.jpg "Coin Meter")